Ibusuki volcanic field

 The Ibusuki volcanic field, also known as the Ibusuki Volcano or Ibusuki Volcanic Group (指宿火山群), is an area of current volcanic and geothermal activity at the tip of the Satsuma Peninsula, Kagoshima prefecture, Kyushu, Japan.
 It is administered as part of Ibusuki City and Kirishima-Kinkowan National Park.
+Geologically it is usually now regarded as part of the Ata South Caldera.

 Geology

 The Ibusuki volcanic field is at the eastern margins of the Ata Caldera and has been estimated to contain 54 km3 of volcanic material.
 The Ibusuki volcanic field includes the following recent active volcanoes and their vents: